afistoli/46120-PiWE/week08_final_project_intro/wind_power_forecasting/README.md

 using two different ML models (like support vector machine or neural network)

-7. Plot predicted against real timeseries of power for a given site (site 1, 2, 3 or 4) within a specific perid with a specified forecasting model.
+7. Plot predicted against real timeseries of power for a given site (site 1, 2, 3 or 4) within a specific period with a specified forecasting model.

 **Important note**: